spion/nac/README.md

 Run one of the scripts for the project with the specified arguments.
 Will display the output of the script.

+### help

+    nac help [command]

+Display detailed help for the command.
+If the command is omitted, nac will print a list of commands.

 # environment variables